Pauline Weaver

-Pauline Weaver (1797 – June 21, 1867), born Powell Weaver, was an American mountain man, trapper, military scout, prospector, and explorer who was active in the early Southwestern United States.
+Pauline Weaver (c.
+1797 – June 21, 1867), born Powell Weaver, was an American mountain man, trapper, military scout, prospector, and explorer who was active in the early Southwestern United States.
 Several geographic features in Arizona are named after him.

 Life

-Weaver was born Powell Weaver in White County, Tennessee, the son of a white German father, supposedly Frederick Weaver or John Weaver of Weaverville, North Carolina, and a Cherokee mother.
-As a young man he worked for the Hudson’s Bay Company in Canada.
+Weaver was born Powell Weaver in White County, Tennessee.
+As a young man he worked for the Hudson's Bay Company in Canada.
 In 1830 he traveled to the Rocky Mountains with a group of nearly 50 other men on a trapping expedition.
 The trip took him to Taos, New Mexico, which he adopted as a base for his trapping and trading.
-It was among the people of Taos that his given name Powell was changed to the more-familiar to Spanish speakers Paulino, which in turn was changed to Pauline by English speakers.
+It was among the people of Taos that his given name Powell was changed to the more-familiar to Spanish speakers Paulino, which in turn was translated back from Spanish to Pauline by English speakers.
 In 1831 he traveled from Taos to California, going through Arizona for the first time.

 In August 1832, Weaver was baptized into the Catholic faith, and the next month he married Maria Dolores Martin in Taos.
 They had a son and two daughters.
 He later married a Native American woman in Arizona.

 Weaver settled at a ranch near Banning, California in 1845, and lived there for more than ten years.

 Weaver usually maintained excellent relations with the indigenous peoples of the region, and consistently tried to smooth relations between them and the American settlers.
 Despite the usually good relationship, Weaver was seriously wounded in an Indian attack in the 1860s.

 General Stephen Kearney recruited Weaver to scout for the Mormon Battalion in 1846.
 He served the military off-and-on for the next 20 years, as a scout and as intermediary between the Army and Indian tribes.
 During the Civil War, Weaver was the Chief of Scouts for the federal forces that engaged a Confederate unit on 15 April 1862 at the Battle of Picacho Pass in Arizona.

 In 1862, Native Americans showed Weaver where gold could be found on the east side of the Colorado River.
 The discovery led to a gold rush and the establishment of La Paz, Arizona, which became a ghost town by 1875.
 In 1863 Weaver led the Peeples party on a prospecting expedition up the upper Hassayampa River to what was later named the Weaver Mountains where they found placer gold at Rich Hill, near present-day Yarnell, Arizona.
-In Weaver’s honor the mining district was named the Weaver District.
+In Weaver's honor the mining district was named the Weaver District.